monsoonmaelstrom/book2/book2.md

 “Seriously?
 You weren’t just screwing with them?”

-“No, daughter, I was not ‘just screwing with them’,” she says in fair imitation of me.
+“No, daughter, I was not ‘just screwing with them’,” she says in a fair imitation of me.

 “Hazel,” Peter and I both tell her at the same time.